grace22411/Niyo/README.md

 ### Revenue Streams

-- Product Sales
+- Product Sales - Through our ecommerce platform (niyohairandbeauty.com and affiliate links from other brands products)
-- Membership Fees
+- Membership Fees - membership fees from  creators to list as many of their creation as possible
-- Partnership fees
+- Partnership fees - Partnership with NFT projects that implement NFTs on physical products
-- Minting Fees
-- D
+- Training from DAO- Training fees from the users who will like to get accredited as Niyo creators.

 ### Impact

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

 ### Further developments